Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             map the reads.
 If some specific functions of segemehl need to be implemented, please directly run segemehl (MUST run with -S). please assign the fasta files.
 The input format is $SET_NAME:$READ1,$READ2,...
-For
+For an
                             example, set1:read1.fa,read2.fa means these two fasta
                             files need to be compute together. .bz2 and .gz compressed fasta files can be accepted as well.
       --bam_files BAM_FILES [BAM_FILES ...], -b BAM_FILES [BAM_FILES ...]
                             You can want assign the paths of Bam files to skip mapping.
 The input format is $SET_NAME:$BAM1,$BAM2,...
-                            For example, set1:bam1.bam,bam2.bam means these two
-                            bam files need to be compute together.
+                            For an example, set1:bam1.bam,bam2.bam means these two bam files need to be compute together.
 BE CAREFUL, the bam files must be generated via segemehl with -S.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]